HEPTHools/Adinkra/README.md

 ![ImportAdinkra.jpg](https://github.com/HEPTHools/Adinkra/blob/master/Images/ImportAdinkra.jpg)

+ **If updated from an old version of Adinkra.m, you may have to delete the old package first.
+Run [DeleteAdinkra.nb]() to delete an existing Adinkra package**

  The date of the latest build, in yymmdd format, can be called by running, for example

 ![BuildDate.jpg](https://github.com/HEPTHools/Adinkra/blob/master/Images/BuildDate.jpg)